Frequently Asked Questions About Direct Primary Care

 - Possibly.
 Like everything else, our costs for medical supplies and services are constantly increasing.

 - As a privately owned practice, we can control costs much more effectively than larger organizations.
-While insurance premiums are increasing by 6-8% per year, we don’t foresee any membership fee increases in the near future.
+While insurance premiums are increasing constantly, we don’t foresee any membership fee increases in the near future.

 - If we do decide it is necessary to increase prices in the future, we will notify our members well in advance of the change.